open/close all folders

 - Regarding Princess Sally Acorn: "You're not really a Princess, you just took the title because it was cute!
 Take some responsibility.
 You're a queen now.
 QUEEN IT UP, BITCH!"

-- Comparing the two shows to two class projects
+- The closing scene in which the Critic compares the two shows to two class projects:

 - "How do you even advertise a show like this?
 I mean, what did the commercials look like?
 'Hey, kids!
 Ren and Stimpy making too much sense for ya'?
 Then put on ''The Adventures of Sonic The Hedgehog!
 You'll love this cosmic, out-of-body raping of your senses!
 It's like a Japanese show in English, only you still have no idea what's going on!
 You must be at least this high to watch.' "